zhiqiangzhongddu/Data-Science-Interview-Questions-and-Answers-General-/README.md

 #### Q58 How can you deal with different types of seasonality in time series modelling?

 #### Q59 In experimental design, is it necessary to do randomization?
 If yes, why?
+    Normally yes, but never do it for time series dataset.

 #### Q60 What do you understand by conjugate-prior with respect to Naïve Bayes?